alsoicode/osu-todos/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md) or email me, Brandon Taylor, with questions at: [alsoicode@gmail.com](mailto:alsoicode@gmail.com?Subject=Help with Todos)